• Monday, October 28, 2024

 The meeting is also intended to boost the plan for the creation of a UN Tourism office in America, having started with discussions between Carlos Peguero and the Minister of Tourism of Brazil.
 Hence, Bi-regional meeting also aims to provide a platform for continued meetings and strengthen the cooperation between Africa and America.

-On her part, Anabel Bueno Santana Folenc, Dominican Republic Ambassador to Spain, assured that the meeting will among other desired outcomes, increase cooperation and technical assistance among the regions, sharing the best practices between one another.
+On her part, Anabel Bueno Santana-Dolenc, Ambassador, Permanent Representative of the Dominican Republic to the UN Tourism, assured that the meeting would among other desired outcomes, increase cooperation and technical assistance among the regions and also share the best practices between one another.

 “It will enable us to figure out what new opportunities we can explore together.
-Since investment is one of the main topics, we will focus on what comes next after the UN’s tourism office in Brazil.
-Everything will be poured into a roadmap helping us to put together next steps and monitoring,” Ambassador Anabel Bueno Santana Folenc said.
+Since investment is one of the main topics, we will focus on what comes next after the UN Tourism office in Brazil.
+Everything will be poured into a roadmap helping us to put together the next steps and monitoring,” Ambassador Anabel Bueno Santana-Dolenc said.

 Already, efforts are being made from the American end to get Africa’s involvement in the event.
 “The support of both the Director of Africa and Latin America is extremely important since they are the liaison between us regions.
 Meanwhile, for the preparation of the event, we will keep the communication open, meeting with the ministers as well as reaching out to the UN’s ambassadors of each country.

-“Between now and then our objective is to integrate African countries, gather inputs, and make them feel like they own the event as well to be all on board,” the Dominican Republic Ambassador to Spain concluded.
+“Between now and then our objective is to integrate African countries, gather inputs, and make them feel like they own the event as well to be all on board,” Santana-Dolenc concluded.